-• The 11th Annual Great Lakes Restoration Conference was held in Chicago, Illinois in September 2015.
-Hosted by the Healing Our Waters - Great Lakes Coalition, the 11th Annual Conference brought together the leading decision makers, implementers, and stakeholders for restoring the Great Lakes.
-The conference featured workshops and presentations that focused on policy, project implementation, grassroots restoration movements, and emerging Great Lakes issues, including several workshops with a focus on successful restoration projects and a plenary presentation dedicated to a comprehensive plan for the Chicago River.
-The conference also included robust communications efforts, including extensive coverage and live broadcasting of sessions by Detroit Public Television and live-blogging and social media work of plenaries and sessions by HOW staff.
+• The 12th Annual Great Lakes Restoration Conference was held in Sandusky, Ohio in September 2016.
+Hosted by the Healing Our Waters - Great Lakes Coalition, the 12th Annual Conference brought together the leading decision makers, implementers, and stakeholders for restoring the Great Lakes.
+The conference featured workshops and presentations that focused on policy, project implementation, grassroots restoration movements, and emerging Great Lakes issues, including several workshops with a focus on successful restoration projects and plenary presentations focused on incorporating an urban lens into restoration partnerships and on addressing algal blooms in Lake Erie.
+The 2016 Conference featured representatives from both Presidential candidates' campaigns to discuss the importance of Great Lakes restoration.
+The conference also included robust communications efforts, including online coverage by Detroit Public Television and live-streaming and social media work of plenaries and sessions by HOW staff.

-Growing and Sustaining Great Lakes Restoration Successes Final Narrative Report to the Great Lakes Fishery Trust Grant 2014.1501 February 2016 National Wildlife Federation on behalf of the Healing Our Waters-Great Lakes Coalition
+Investing in Success: Great Lakes Restoration Project by Project Final Narrative Report to the Great Lakes Fishery Trust Grant 2015.1599 February 2017 National Wildlife Federation on behalf of the Healing Our Waters-Great Lakes Coalition